 By: Scott Coulton, Microsoft Developer Advocate, CNCF Ambassador, and Docker Captain

-When you first start your Kubernetes journey, the first thing you need to learn is how to deploy an application.
-There are multiple resource types that you can use to do this which include: pods, deployments and services.
-In this blog post we will first explain what each resource type does and then when and why you would use that resource type.
-The first type we will use is pods.
+When you start your Kubernetes journey, the first thing you need to learn is how to deploy an application.
+There are multiple resource types that you can use to do this, including Pods, deployments, and Services.
+Navigating through these resources might feel overwhelming, but understanding these resources is essential to building scalable and resilient applications.
+In this blog post, we’ll begin with an overview of Kubernetes, explore its fundamental resources, and explain what each resource does, when to use it, and why it matters.

 A pod is the lowest unit of an application in Kubernetes.
 Now, before we move on, we need to get one thing straight — and that is a pod is not equal to a container in the Docker world.
 A pod can be made up of multiple containers.
 If you have come from a pure Docker background, this can be hard to wrap your head around.
 If a pod can have more than one container, how does it work?
 There are some limits we need to be aware of.
 A pod has the following: